bharatmehanhub/redefining-cancer-treatment-mskcc/README.md

-## Personalized Medicine: Redefining Cancer Treatment
+## Personalised Medicine: Redefining Cancer Treatment
 Predict the effect of Genetic Variants to enable Personalised Medicine